If you’ve been in endurance sports for more than five minutes, someone has asked you if you use Strava or TrainingPeaks (or both).

 A key aspect of TrainingPeaks is connecting with a coach and receiving personalized feedback, making it perfect for those who want a more structured training experience.

-Strava Connections
+Strava connections

 Here are the most popular choices for integrations: